der-harm/Rocking-Chair/README.md

 The MIT License

-Copyright (c) 2010 Max Ogden and Tyler Gillies
+Copyright (c) 2010 Julien Genestoux, Max Ogden and Tyler Gillies

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal